Fortress is a 1992 scifi film by Stuart Gordon.

 - Disproportionate Retribution: Brennick and his wife are captured and locked in a future Alcatraz for the horrible crime of "breeding" a second child.
 Bonus points for the first child being a stillbirth, which makes the sentence utterly nonsensical, even In-Universe.

-- Dystopian Edict: Having more than one child is punished with a life sentence in a corporate-owned Hellhole Prison.
+- Dystopian Edict: Having more than one child is punished with decades in a corporate-owned Hellhole Prison.

 - Explosive Decompression: Wonderfully averted in the sequel.